 Can the California Durable Power of Attorney be revoked?

 Yes, the principal can revoke the California Durable Power of Attorney anytime, provided they are mentally competent.
 The document also terminates upon the principal’s death or if a guardian is appointed.
-It’s essential for the principal to be aware of these conditions to maintain control over their financial affairs.
+The principal needs to be aware of these conditions to maintain control over their financial affairs.

 How can the California Durable Power of Attorney maintain business operations during incapacity?